malditogeek/bundler/README.markdown

     # in the repository.
     gem "rails", "3.0.pre", :git => "git://github.com/rails/rails.git"

+    # Specify one or more build arguments in case they're required
+    # for the native extensions.
+The same arguments you would pass
+    # after '--': gem install mysql -- --with-some-lib=/usr/local/somelib/
+    gem 'mysql', :build_args => ['--with-some-lib=/usr/local/somelib/']

     # Add http://gems.github.com as a source that the bundler will use
     # to find gems listed in the manifest.
 By default,
     # http://gems.rubyforge.org is already added to the list.